 Use of Assessment Results: Although the satisfaction was acceptable according to the percentage standards, attention was given to the multiple student comments regarding the Financial Aid office.
 These comments ranged from customer service concerns to inefficiency in determining students' status in a timely manner.
 At this time, changes have been made in the Financial Aid office that are aimed at addressing these issues.
 While some changes do involve personnel, other changes involve processes and the efficiency thereof.
 In conjunction with Information Technology, Financial Aid personnel have been incorporating automated processes in Banner and RiverGuide.
-Moving forward, efforts are underway to provide information sessions to the college (both students and employees) regarding financial aid with topics to include areas such as: Understanding financial aid in RiverGuide, Completing the FASFA the Second Time, What Does a Loan Really Mean, When Can Pell Cover Retakes (and When it Won't).
+Moving forward, efforts are underway to provide information sessions to the college (both students and employees) regarding financial aid with topics to include areas such as: Understanding financial aid in RiverGuide, Completing the FASFA the Second Time.